 Check the Base Elevation box and enter in an elevation value.
 This will define the new center plane that the map values will be in relation too.

 Use the export feature in the builder tab to export the map as a .xyz file, or a .DXF file.
-Once exported, if you chose .xyz, you can open the .xyz file in Recap, save it as an RCP file, and then append it into your Navisworks project.
+Once exported, if you chose .xyz, you can open the file in Recap, save it as an RCP file, and then append it into your Navisworks project.